 Employment terminology affects nearly every part of running a business, from the hiring process and staffing your business to how you pay people and resolve workplace conflicts.
 Understanding foundational terms and HR basics can help you stay compliant and know when it’s time to call in an HR or legal professional.
 For accuracy, many of the applicable terms should be viewed through the lens of both federal and state employment and anti-discrimination laws:

-- Minimum wage: Minimum wage is the lowest hourly rate an employer can legally pay an employee.
+- Minimum wage: Minimum wage is the lowest hourly rate an employer can legally pay most covered employees.
 While the federal government sets a national minimum wage, many states and even cities set higher rates.
 Thom Pryor, founder of Lawsuit Legal, noted that minimum-wage confusion is one of the most common employer mistakes.
 “Where both state and federal minimum wage rates exist, covered workers are entitled to the higher of the two wages,” Pryor explained.
 “Employers can often fall afoul of the minimum-wage laws unintentionally.”
 The consequences go beyond financial penalties to include a loss of employee trust and loyalty.

 - Day-rate workers: A “day rate” is a flat amount paid for a day’s work.
 This arrangement becomes a problem when the day rate, divided by total hours worked, drops below the minimum wage or fails to include overtime pay.
 Pryor identifies day-rate pay as another area where employers “fall afoul” of wage laws unintentionally.